polterguy/hyper-ide/README.md

 * Browsing, editing, deleting and creating any files in your server's htmldoc folder
 * Downloading files to your local computer
 * Deleting, creating, editing any text file, e.g. PHP, JavaScript, CSS, Python files, etc
-* Creating new folders and modifying existing folders.
-Basically complete _'folder explorer'_ support
+* Creating new folders and modifying existing folders
-* More than 100 languages supported out of the box (Markdown, HTML, JavaScript, CSS, Python, XML, PHP, Ruby, Go, C#, Hyperlambda, etc)
+* More than 100 languages supported out of the box
-* Multiple open files at the same time (in different tabs)
+* Multiple open files at the same time
 * Intelligent indentation while editing
 * Automatically closing brackets and parantheses for most languages
-* Error feedback, when a syntax error is in your code
+* Error feedback, when you have a syntax error is in your code
-* Tracking of active item in _"file explorer"_ (think _"solution explorer"_ if you come from a Visual Studio background)
+* Tracking of active item in _'file explorer'_
-* Plugin support to create your own plugins, according to file extensions
+* Plugin support

 ## Implementation/technology

-Hyper IDE is built on top of CodeMirror and Phosphorus Five, and in its entirety created in Hyperlambda.
+Hyper IDE is built on top of CodeMirror and Phosphorus Five, and in its entirety created in JavaScript and Hyperlambda.
 It should work in all browsers, including most mobile browsers, allowing you to code from your iPhone if you wish.
 Hyper IDE is a web based IDE, so unless you intend to run it through Visual Studio, or something similar, through localhost - It probably performs best through some sort of web/intranet server.
 The underlaying technology is ASP.NET/Mono and WebForms.
 However, being a Phosphorus Five module, these parts are barely visible, and completely abstracted away.
+The ViewState doesn't exist for one, and the markup it renders is 100% HTML5 conforming.

 Hyper IDE is extremely small in size.
 At the time of this writing, it is ~2200 lines of code, although (obviously) that number will increase in the future.
 This is only possible due to the extreme modularised nature of Hyperlambda and Phosphorus Five, which it is built on top of - Facilitating for extreme reuse, allowing me to exclusively build it, from pre-built components, such as the TreeView from Micro, CodeMirror, etc. Most of the code is also comments.
-I suspect there is no more than 800 lines of code in Hyper IDE, if you remove the comments.
+I suspect there is no more than 800 lines of code in Hyper IDE in total, if you remove the comments.

 However, ~2,000 lines of code in total as of today.
 To put that number into perspectives, realise that the Bootstrap CSS DateTimePicker is 5,000 lines of code - It picks dates, Hyper IDE is a fully fledged